Random Access Channel Coding in the Finite Blocklength Regime: The RAC Code and Its Performance

-By permutation-invariance \eqref{eq:permutationinvariance} and identical encoding, all permutations of the message vector $w_{[k]}$ give the same mutual information density.
+for some constant $\gamma_k$ chosen before the transmission starts.
+Under permutation-invariance \eqref{eq:permutationinvariance} and identical encoding \eqref{eq:f}, all permutations of the message vector $w_{[k]}$ give the same information density.
 We use the ordered permutation specified in \eqref{eq:thres} as a representative of the equivalence class with respect to the binary relation $\stackrel{\pi}{=}$.
 The choice of a representative is immaterial since decoding is identity-blind.

-When there is more than one ordered $w_{[k]}$ that satisfies the threshold condition, decoder $\mathsf g_k$ chooses among them uniformly at random.
-All such events are counted as errors in the analysis below.
+When there is more than one ordered $w_{[k]}$ that satisfies the threshold condition, decoder $\mathsf g_k$ chooses among these options arbitrarily.
+All such events are counted as errors in the analysis in \secref{sec:thmpe}, below.
+If the decoder output is a message vector $w_{[k]}$, then the decoder sends feedback bit `1', telling them to stop transmission.
+Otherwise, the decoder sends feedback bit `0', and the epoch continues.
+For $k \geq 1$, the decoder $\sfg_k(y^{n_k})$ depends on $U$ through its dependence on the encoding function $\sff\left(w_{[k]}\right)$; for $k = 0$, $\sfg_0(y^{n_0})$ does not depend on $U$.

-The proof of Theorem~\ref{thm:Pe} below bounds the error probability of the proposed code.
+The proof of Theorem~\ref{thm:nonasymp}, below, bounds the error probability for the proposed code.

-\subsection{Proof of Theorem~\ref{thm:Pe}}
+\subsection{Proof of Theorem~\ref{thm:nonasymp}}

 In the discussion that follows, we bound the error probability of the code $(\sff,\{\sfg_k\}_{k = 0}^K)$ defined above.
-For $k = 0$, the only error event is that the received vector at time $n_0$, $Y_0^{n_0}$, fails to pass the test given in \eqref{eq:0test}:
+For $k = 0$, the only error event is that the received vector at time $n_0$, $Y_0^{n_0}$, fails to pass the test

+given in \eqref{eq:0test}.
 For $k > 0$, the analysis relies on the independence of codewords $\sff(W_i)$ and $\sff(W_j)$ from distinct transmitters $i$ and $j$.
-By the code design given in \secref{sec:codedesign}, this assumption is valid provided that $W_i\neq W_j$; we therefore count events of the form $W_i=W_j$ as errors.\footnote{It is interesting to notice that the event $W_i=W_j$ for distinct $i,j$ is not uniformly bad over all channels.
-For example, in a Gaussian channel, if two transmitters send the same codeword, then the power of the transmission effectively doubles.
-In contrast, in a channel where interference is modeled as the binary sum of a collection of binary codewords, if two transmitters send the same codeword, then the codewords cancel.} Let $\bbPrep$ denote the probability of such a repetition; then
+Given identical encoders and i.i.d. codeword design, this assumption is valid provided that $W_i\neq W_j$; we therefore count events of the form $W_i=W_j$ as errors.
+Let $\bbPrep$ denote the probability of such a repetition; the union bound gives